HCT&CA is proud to once again offer the Heritage Weekend Passport. Pick up passports at any of the welcome centers.

 This passport is designed to enhance and enrich your visit to Hardy County, becoming your personal travel record with the stamps and notes of your visit experience.
 Not only is the book fun, but it is a great educational tool to turn a day at the festival into a lesson about the History of Hardy County and more.
 Some teachers will be giving extra credit for participating in passport activities.

 Rag dolls are a favorite old-time toy for children.
 They were easy to make from scrap material.
 Money was tight in pioneer days, so rag dolls were made from whatever was left over from sewing projects.
-We welcome you to come make your own rag doll at Moorefield High School on Saturday September 29th from 11am-12:30pm.
+We welcome you to come make your own rag doll at Moorefield High School on Saturday September 28th.
 Kits to make the dolls will be $4 and will include everything needed to make the craft.